 This is my easy and foolproof Classic Chocolate Cake recipe, not too fudgy, but perfectly moist, light and fluffy with a close, soft and sturdy crumb, with perfect cake layers, all slathered in a creamy chocolate buttercream!

-Slathered in a creamy, melt-in-your-mouth chocolate buttercream frosting, this is my most requested chocolate cake recipe, and the only one you’ll ever need! 🙂
+Slathered in a creamy, melt-in-your-mouth chocolate buttercream frosting, this is my most requested chocolate cake recipe!

 Are you looking for the Best Classic Chocolate Cake recipe?
 A delicious, chocolate layer cake with tall, light, fluffy layers?
 And slathered with a creamy chocolate buttercream frosting to die for?
 Then that’s exactly what you’ve found right here! 🙂